FedeCarollo/CI2025_lab2/README.md

 At each generation, $\lambda$ individuals are generated from the current population, and then the best $\mu$ individuals are selected from the previous population and the new offspring.

+I also tried a ($\lambda, \mu$) apporach but it consistently peformed worse in all instances so I decided to discard it.

 ### Initialization parameters

 The main configurable parameters are: